 Therefore, only a few of them will sit on their eggs.
 You will need an incubator if you want chicks and do not have a broody hen in your backyard flock.

 Broodiness in backyard chickens tends to be infectious.
 If you have one hen in your flock that can go broody, you will likely have one more that will want to brood.

 Roosters are usually more active in their mating quest during springtime.
 During this period, they exhibit various courtship patterns.

 - Tidbitting: Tidbitting occurs when a rooster finds a tidbit of food and points it out to its female counterparts.
 The hen may not give in straight away.
 However, she will remember the positive move made by the rooster.

 - The Rooster Dance: A rooster will also perform a dance to attract the hen.
 It drops one wing to the floor and dances around it.
 As the rooster approaches the hen, he will attempt to hop on board and mate.

-In some cases, there may be no ritual or courtship, and mating between a hen and a rooster can be aggressive, leaving the hen with injuries.
+There may be no ritual or courtship in some cases, and mating between a hen and a rooster can be aggressive, leaving the hen with injuries.

-Male chickens have a pecking order, and it is mostly the fittest and the youngest rooster at the front of the queue.
+Male chickens have a pecking order, mostly the fittest and the youngest rooster at the front of the queue.